NullDev/nulldev.org/blog/posts/all-about-the-base.md

   1 \times (1.5^2) + 0 \times (1.5^1) + 1 \times (1.5^0) = 2.25 + 1 = 3.25
   $$

-Numbers don’t line up as neatly as in base-10, but the system is perfectly valid.
+Numbers don't line up as neatly as in base-10, but the system is perfectly valid.

 ## Irrational bases: base-π

 Nothing stops us from picking an irrational base, like $\pi$.
-Choosing a non-integer base doesn’t stop the positional system from working.
+Choosing a non-integer base doesn't stop the positional system from working.
 It just makes the expansions of other numbers weird.

 Now, if you remember from earlier: Any number $b$ in base-$b$ is represented as `10`.